Apple Watch Series 4 can detect falls, take ECGs, and lead you through breathing exercises

 Apple’s health initiatives date back to 2014, which marked the launch of its HealthKit and the Health app for iOS.
 Since then, it’s partnered with institutions including the Mayo Clinic and Johns Hopkins through its ResearchKit platform to conduct large-scale studies using data collected from iOS device users.

-And today, it gave an update on a few of those and other health efforts today during an event in Cupertino, California.
+Today, it gave an update on a few of those and other health efforts today during an event in Cupertino, California.

 The new Apple Watch Series 4 shows nutritional information at a glance.
 A watchface — Breathe — guides you through one of three breathing exercises.
 And thanks to next-gen accelerometer and gyroscope units that measure forces up to 32 g-forces, it can automatically detect when you fall.